sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Method

-Pivot points can be predicted anywhere along the line.
-We thus use point-to-line distance between the predicted pivot point and the line defined by the ``ground truth'' pivot point and the ground truth direction vector of the axis:
+where $a_i$ is the ground truth direction vector for part $i$, and $\hat{a}_i$ the predicted direction vector.
+Since pivot points can be predicted anywhere along the axis, we use the point-to-line distance between the predicted pivot point and the line defined by the ``ground truth'' pivot point and the ground truth axis direction: